 During a spinal fusion, 2 or more of the bones in your spine are joined or "welded" together.
 Bones are joined with bones grafts.
-Your surgeon may also use hardware (medical instrumentation), such as rods and screws to hold the bones in place.
+Your surgeon may also use instruments to hold the bones in place.

-Why bones are fused

 Bones are fused to limit how much they move.
-This may help lower your pain or fix other problems you are having.
-The part of the spine that is fused and how many bones you will have joined depends on your situation.
+This may help to lower your pain or fix other problems you are having.
+The part of the spine that is fused and how many bones will be joined depends on the problems you're having.

-Parts of the spine that may be fused are:
+Parts of the spine that may be fused: